elastic/examples/MonitoringKubernetes/README.md

-#### Note: These instructions have been tested in Google Cloud Platform Kubernetes Engine and IBM Cloud Kubernetes Service.
-I hope that they work everywhere else, and I will test them in other places as I am able.

 ### Create an Elastic Cloud deployment
 You can use Elastic Cloud ( http://cloud.elastic.co ), or a local deployment, or deploy containers from https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html

 If this is your first experience with the Elastic stack I would recommend Elastic Cloud; and don't worry, you do not need a credit card.

 Make sure that you take note of the CLOUD ID and Elastic Password if you use Elastic Cloud or Elastic Cloud Enterprise.

-### Connect to your Kubernetes environment
-In Google I use the web based console provided by Google.
-In IBM Cloud I use an Ubuntu VM running in Virtualbox and connect to IBM Cloud Container service.

 ### Authorization
 Create a cluster level role binding so that you can manipulate the system level namespace